Properties of stepwise parameter estimation in high-dimensional vine copulas: Simulation Study

 The normalized sum of errors is shown in \cref{fig:par_gauss_gumbel} to assess the asymptotic normality of $\hbtheta_U$.
 Recall from \cref{sec:EstimKnownMAsymp} that this requires stronger assumptions on $\phi$ and $d_n$ than consistency.
 For Gaussian vines, $\hbtheta_U$ is asymptotically normal with mean zero in all models except D-vine, $\theta_t = 0.5/\sqrt{t+1}$.
 For Gumbel vines however, $\hbtheta_U$ is heavily biased for both C- and D-vines with $\theta_t = 0.5/\sqrt{t+1}$ and $\theta_t= 1/(t+1)$, with larger biases for D-vines.
 Even for $\theta_t = 0.5^t$, the results indicate a negative bias.
 While $\hbtheta_U$ is a consistent estimator, a closer analysis shows that, while the magnitudes of positive and negative biases are approximately the same, negative biases (i.e., $\hat{\theta}_k < \theta_k^*$) occur far more often than positive ones.

 \myparagraph{Student's t Vines}

-We now turn to the estimation of Student's t vines, which is shown in \cref{fig:par_student_norm} and \ref{fig:par_student}. \cref{fig:par_student_norm} indicates that consistent estimation of $\brho$ is possible in certain settings (D-vine, $\rho_t = 1/(t+1)$ and $\rho_t = 0.5^t$), whereas the degrees of freedom parameter $\bnu$ cannot be estimated consistently. \cref{fig:par_student} shows that $\bm{\hat{\rho}}$ is biased in almost all settings, with even larger biases for $\bm{\hat{\nu}}$ (not shown here).
+We now turn to the estimation of Student's t vines.
+The results on the assessment of consistency are shown in the supplement.
+They indicate that consistent estimation of $\brho$ is possible in certain settings (D-vine, $\rho_t = 1/(t+1)$ and $\rho_t = 0.5^t$), whereas the degrees of freedom parameter $\bnu$ cannot be estimated consistently. \cref{fig:par_student} shows that $\bm{\hat{\rho}}$ is biased in almost all settings, with even larger biases for $\bm{\hat{\nu}}$ (see the supplement).
 Unlike for Gumbel and Gaussian vines, the bivariate copulas do not converge to independence copulas in this setting, which probably causes the observed biases.
 Nevertheless, the upper right panel (D-vine, $\rho_t = 0.5^t$) suggests that there are settings in which the estimation of the correlation parameter $\rho$ can still be asymptotically normal with mean zero.